 \textbf{Perceptual Loss \emph{vs.} GAN Loss.} The perceptual loss is widely used in generation tasks with the goal of improving the image quality.
 We ask the question that \emph{is there a positive relation with the image quality and the perceptual level of the codebook.} In order to explore this, we adopt another technique, adversarial loss in Generative Adversarial Nets(GANs)~\cite{goodfellow2014generative}, which has been proved to be effective in enhancing the reconstructed image.
 Specifically, we add a patch-based discriminator D~\cite{li2016precomputed}, aiming to make the original image and the reconstructed one indistinguishable.
 The adversarial loss is,

 We add this loss with a suitable weight 0.4 to Eqn~\ref{eq:recloss} and use the learned codebook for pre-training.
 The resulting performance is shown in Table~\ref{tab:adv}.
-We can see that adversarial loss brings little gain to the transfer performance of pre-training.
-We also show the image reconstruction results in Figure~\ref{fig:imagereconstruction}.
-It can be easily seen that with the adversarial loss, the image looks more photo-realistic, presenting finer details.
-Therefore, we may arrive at the conclusion that improving the image quality may not necessarily improve the perceptual level of the codebook.
+We can see that adversarial loss can not bring gain to the transfer performance of pre-training.